 Who was Hazel Drew?

 Hazel was born a farm girl in East Poestenkill, NY, where she stayed until she was fourteen.
 Evidently, a smart and ambitious girl, Hazel went to work as a domestic servant for Troy’s mayor.
 She quickly worked her way up to governess, working for RPI professor, Edward Carey.
-At the time of her death Hazel was nineteen and had just quit her job at the Carey house.
+At the time of her death, Hazel was nineteen and had just quit her job at the Carey house.

 It was 11:00 am on Monday, July 6th, 1908 and Hazel was unemployed.
 Later that day she was seen in Troy.
-No one knows or is willing to say where Hazel slept that night.
+No one knows or has been willing to say where Hazel slept that night.
 She was spotted the following day in Troy at 1:49 and not again until that evening walking on Taborton Road in Sand Lake.

 She wasn’t seen again until her body was discovered and pulled from the shore of Teal’s Pond on July 11th; her skull crushed and a corset string knotted around her neck.